You make your own luck, as the saying goes.

 All you can ever ask of yourself is to do the best you can in a given situation.

-Of course we can't always give our best every single day, but if we are consistently operating below par then we are letting ourselves off the hook and we aren't going to fulfil our potential.
+Of course, we can't always give our best every single day, but if we are consistently operating below par then we are letting ourselves off the hook and aren't going to fulfill our potential.

 It's easy to make excuses and get lazy.
 We humans are programmed to find easier ways to do things.
-Instead, find easier ways to make yourself better at what you want out of life.
+So instead, find easier ways to make yourself better at what you want out of life.

 4. Form an Inner Circle